osvita-io/web-remarks/README.md

 ```
 # Write a Hello, World Program in C: 80/100
-  * Wrote a working program, but forgot to add a line-break
+  * The code submitted compiles and runs, but forgot a terminating line-break
 ```

 Here, a top-level quantitative evaluation gives the student 80 points